-- i) preparing and presenting Nine's financial statements and reports; - ii) overseeing Nine's financial reporting, including reviewing the integrity and suitability of Nine's accounting policies and principles and how they are applied, and ensuring they are used in accordance with the statutory financial reporting framework; - iii) assessing information from external auditors to ensure the quality of financial reports; - iv) overseeing the adequacy of Nine's financial controls and systems; - v) reviewing, monitoring and approving Nine's risk management framework, policies, procedures and systems for managing financial and non-financial risks; and - vi) managing internal and external audit arrangements and auditor independence.
+- i. preparing and presenting Nine's financial statements and reports; - ii. overseeing Nine's financial reporting, including reviewing the integrity and suitability of Nine's accounting policies and principles and how they are applied, and ensuring they are used in accordance with the statutory financial reporting framework; - iii. assessing information from external auditors to ensure the quality of financial reports; - iv. overseeing the adequacy of Nine's financial controls and systems; - v. reviewing, monitoring and approving Nine's risk management framework, policies, procedures and systems for managing financial and non-financial risks; - vi. overseeing Nine's environmental management initiatives; and - vii. managing internal and external audit arrangements and auditor independence.